Get my Child Baptized

 Congratulations!
 You may be awaiting the birth of your child, have a newborn, or have a child who is several months old.
 No matter the stage of parenting you are currently in, you have been entrusted with a great gift from God.
 In your role as parent, you will serve as the first ad most influential teacher of your child’s faith (among other things).
 We look forward to helping you in this role through the Sacrament of Baptism.
 Baptism is the first sacrament celebrated in the process of becoming a full member of the Catholic Church.
 The waters of Baptism symbolize life and death, washing and cleansing, and the mystery of new life out of death.
 At Baptism we celebrate and reflect on God’s unconditional love and welcome him or her into our faith.

 - When are Baptisms held?
-They are normally celebrated on the fourth Sunday of each month.
+Baptisms are celebrated every 4th Saturday of the month at 11:00am.

-- Families who are baptizing a child need to register as parishioners.
+- Families who are baptizing a child need to be registered as parishioners for at least 3 months.
 Stop by the parish office to register.

 - Choosing Godparents: When a child or an adult is baptized, he or she must have at least one godparent or sponsor.
 It is customary for children to have two godparents.
 When there are two, one must be male and the other female..
 Godparents must meet all the following criteria, which are established by Canon Law and do not vary from place to place.
 Godparents must be Catholic; have been baptized, confirmed and received Communion; be 16 or older; must be living a life consistent with tie own baptismal vows.
 Learn more here!